matrix1001/msgserver/README.md

     input()
     server.stop()
 ```
-then open fire this url.
+then fire at this url.

 `http://localhost:8088/adder?a=1&b=1024`